Laith al-Balous

-Life
+Laith Wahid al-Balous (born 1996 or 1997) is a Syrian politician and former militia commander who is currently serving as a member of the People's Assembly since 2026, having being appointed by Syrian president Ahmed al-Sharaa.

+Involvement in the Syrian civil war

-Laith and Fahd are sons of Wahid al-Balous, the assassinated founder of the Druze militia Men of Dignity.
-Laith was expelled from the militia not long after the assassination.
-They formed the Sheikh al-Karama Forces, and Laith briefly affiliated with the Anti-Terrorism Force though he heads the Guest House of Dignity, which was formerly the "operations and administrative center" for the Men of Dignity.
+He and his brother, Fahd al-Balous, were initially part of the Druze militia Men of Dignity headed by their father, Wahid al-Balous, though they were forced out following his assassination in 2015.
+The two brothers formed the Sheikh al-Karama Forces, and Laith briefly affiliated with the Anti-Terrorism Force, though he heads the Guest House of Dignity, which was formerly the "operations and administrative center" for the Men of Dignity.
 Laith was sharply critical of the leadership of the Men of Dignity.

-He was injured in the 2015 assassination of his father as was his brother, Fahd, and his uncle, Raf'at.
+He and Fahd were injured in the 2015 assassination of his father, in addition to his uncle, Raf'at.
 Laith has shrapnel from the bomb blast in his shoulder.

 Al-Balous met with a Russian delegation in August 2022 and called for the ending of conscription of young men in the area, opposing Iranian troops in the governorate and "armed groups" that were affiliated with it or the militant group Hezbollah.

 Laith survived multiple assassination attempts on his own life.
 One attempt took place on 13 May 2023 in Al-Mazraa, where he was shot in the left thigh after being targeted by gunmen who were on a motorcycle while another happened on 1 May 2025 in Shahba.